emre-akakce/astro-temp/ARCHITECTURE.md

 │       │   └── SpotlightArea.jsx        // Renders data from ViewModel
 │       |
 │       ├── viewmodel/   // ViewModel Layer: State, Logic, and Commands (The Context/Reducer core)
+│       │   ├── productActions.js      // Action creators and type definitions for products
+│       │   ├── productReducer.js      // State transition logic (The Reducer) for products
+│       │   ├── ProductContext.jsx     // The Context Provider setup for products
-│       │   ├── useProductViewModel.js // The single custom hook used by all View components
+│       │   ├── useProductViewModel.js // The single custom hook used by all View components for products
-│       │   ├── productReducer.js      // State transition logic (The Reducer)
+│       │   └── filter/                // Sub-directory for filter-related ViewModel logic
-│       │   ├── productActions.js      // Action creators and type definitions
+│       │       ├── filterActions.js   // Action creators and type definitions for filters
+│       │       ├── filterReducer.js   // State transition logic (The Reducer) for filters
-│       │   └── ProductContext.jsx     // The Context Provider setup
+│       │       ├── FilterContext.jsx  // The Context Provider setup for filters
+│       │       └── useFilterViewModel.js // The custom hook for filter-related View components
 │       |
 │       └── model/       // Model Layer: Data access and business logic │           └── productService.js    // API calls, data transformation, validation, filtering logic